Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 No strings attached.

 Every other CMS gives your content to a cloud.
 Orbiter gives it to you.
-A single .pod file — on your disk, in your repo, on your server.
+A single POD — one SQLite file on your disk, in your repo, on your server.
 Copy it, encrypt it, email it.
 No account required.
 No monthly invoice.
 No vendor who can change pricing, shut down, or hold your data hostage.

 📁